wgjm1986/FIN323/README.md

 ### Steps to follow

+Install Conda if you don't already have it.
+Several different versions exist.
+The most common are Miniconda or Anaconda, both of which are fine.

-Make sure you are in the repo directory `FIN323`.
+Next, open a terminal and navigate to the repo directory `FIN323`.
 You will see a file there called `environment.yml`.
 Use this file to create your environment by running:

     conda env create -f environment.yml